 La Maglia Del Bologna by Marco Bertuzzi and Federico Monti (2017).
 A superbly illustrated book, charting the evolution of the Bologna shirt through the ages.
+Classics, rarities and monstrosities all in one book.
 English and Italian language, 176 pages, £22

 La Maglia Gialloblu by Matteo Fontana et al (2013).
 A richly illustrated history of the Hellas Verona shirt, from the birth of the club through to the modern era.
 Italian language, 320 pages, £30